Moving in Spain

 The DNV is a modern, sophisticated visa for a specific type of professional.
 Its combination of work authorization and tax optimization makes it a powerful tool for anyone building a location-independent life.

-Here we focus on the more traditional paths tied directly to the Spanish domestic economy and its institutions: working for a Spanish company, starting a Spanish-facing business, and studying at a Spanish school.
+Let's focus on the more traditional paths tied directly to the Spanish domestic economy and its institutions: working for a Spanish company as an expat, starting a a business in Spain, and studying at a Spanish school as a foreigner.

 Work visa in Spain